C41f0N/ignite_mobile_app_fps/README.md

 # ignite_mobile_app_fps

-A fluter-firebase mobile app for FPS A-Level's annual euntreprenuership summit.
+A fluter-firebase mobile app for FPS A-Level's annual euntreprenuership summit, FPS Ignite.

 The app was privately created by Sarim Ahmed as a college project.